These are the best cloud storage services for business or personal use

 Bottom line

 Start your cloud storage shopping by determining what, exactly, you're backing up and how frequently you need it updated.
-For example, you could easily keep yourself backed up on an external hard drive for static files like music and applications, and choose a free cloud storage plan specifically for your work documents and mobile photos.
+For example, you could easily keep yourself backed up on an external hard drive for static files like music and applications and choose a free cloud storage plan specifically for your work documents and mobile photos.
 That way, you have instant backups of the files you frequently update or just created, but don't waste room and money on files that won't ever change.
-Or, you can check your current storage usage and find the best cloud storage service that can accommodate all of your files without charging too much for the privilege.
+Or, you can check your current storage usage and find the best cloud storage service to accommodate all of your files without charging too much for the privilege.

 Whatever your circumstances, we feel that Google Drive checks the most boxes for most scenarios.
-Aside from offering the most free storage of our top picks, it also offers the cheapest 100GB option and 2TB prices, which should cover both people with specific files to save and people wanting to back up everything they own.
+Aside from offering the freest storage of our top picks, it also offers the cheapest 100GB option and 2TB prices, which should cover both people with specific files to save and people wanting to back up everything they own.
 And when it comes to sharing files with others, you'll find that most people are more comfortable using Google Workspace apps like Docs and Sheets than paid Microsoft Office apps or Dropbox Paper.

-If you want more options for your cloud backups beyond the choices we've listed, check out our guide for the best cheap cloud storage, or the storage plans that Android Central readers prefer.
+If you want more options for your cloud backups beyond the choices we've listed, check out our guide for the best cheap cloud storage or the storage plans that Android Central readers prefer.

 Credits — The team that worked on this guide

 Michael Hicks got his tech start in 2016, covering emerging tech like VR and self-driving cars before expanding to all things tech.
-When he's not gaming or reading SFF novels, he writes freelance for Android Central on everything from laptops to soundbars, from home security to fitness watches.
+When he's not gaming or reading SFF novels, he writes as the Senior Editor for Android Central on everything from laptops to soundbars, from home security to fitness watches.

 We may earn a commission for purchases using our links.
 Learn more.